 I hole up in a bar opposite Creil station and wait to be collected, noting a heavy police presence.
 Aaron and Ben arrive in the car and we have a couple of cold beers.
-It’s funny how tasteless shite like Amstel can hit the spot in hot weather.
+It’s curious how something as tasteless as Amstel can hit the spot in hot weather.
 We repair to the hotel, then drive to the festival site – an island in the river in the middle of the city.
 There is confusion about where we can park, and where our passes are and these conversations are had to a backing-track of lazy Sunday reggae from the main stage.
 Finally we’re able to load in to a small stage in a corner of the site, and we have forty minutes to set-up and line-check before we’re on.
-David the promoter takes us to the other end of the site to the VIP area to get us some beer and water, and explains that the stocks of beer for artists has run out.
+David the promoter takes us to the other end of the site to the VIP area to get us some beer and water, explaining that the backstage stocks of beer for artists has run out.
 You should not imagine VIP areas at festivals to be anything to get excited about.
 They rarely are.

-The PA is substantial and sound engineer George Bush wrings the best he can out of it, and, after setting up a merch table, the band begin.
+The PA is substantial and sound engineer George Bush wrings the best he can out of it, and moments after I set up the merch table, the band begin.
 Just off to the right there is a reggae DJ set up on a table and he’s banging out a Bob Marley medley.
 It’s not that he’s loud compared to us; it’s that he has about two hundred people around him, dancing.
-A few curious types wander over, scratch their heads at our sub-bassed noise pop, and return to the reggae DJ.
-Then, two songs in to our set, the PA goes down.
+A few curious types wander over, scratch their heads at our sub-bassed noise-pop, and return to the reggae DJ.
+Then, two songs into our set, the PA goes down.
 The sub-bass has tripped a limiter on the mixing desk.
 No-one told sound engineer George Bush about a limiter.
 At the same time Ben’s bass rig stops working.
 It’s a disaster.
 Those fifteen, twenty people who were watching drift away and we spend a quarter of an hour trying to get to the bottom of what’s gone wrong.
-It’s a massively dispiriting experience for a band; to travel all this way to play to relatively no-one, and to suffer two technical failures at the same time.
+It’s a massively dispiriting experience for a band; to travel all this way to play to relatively no one, and to suffer two technical failures at the same time.

 Finally we get everything working again and pick up where we left off.
 An old lad comes down the front with a six-year-old boy and a woman in her early forties.
 They’re into it and start dancing, followed by another couple, and we have around ten people nodding along, enjoying the show.
 Ben and Aaron get their heads down during the songs and play as they would in a sold-out room, exchanging good-natured banter with our tiny audience between songs, coming down from stage after the set to meet them at the merch stand.
 Amazingly we sell €35 of CDs and vinyl, and a couple of t-shirts.